 - Immediately After – Swollen, tender, red, and possibly oozing might occur.
 The scars require frequent cleaning and possible antibiotic ointment to prevent infection.

 - At One Month – The patient’s skin tone determines color but normally at this point, the incision site is dark red or brown.
 It may be a bit uneven or lumpy, slightly raised, and partially swollen.

 - At 2 Months – Incisions are normally totally healed at this point.
 They will most likely be red or purple and slightly raised.
 They may still be a bit swollen but this will subside in the coming months.

 - At 3 Months – The inflammation and puffiness should be going away and the incision site should seem flatter.

-- After a Year – Swelling should be completely gone and scars should have faded significantly.
+- After a Year – The swelling should be completely gone and the scars should have faded significantly.

 How Bad Will Your Abdominoplasty Scars Be?